-CCK successfully appealed to the Court of Appeals for Veterans Claims a Board decision that denied ratings in excess of 20 and 30 percent for the veteran’s service-connected bilateral upper extremity peripheral neuropathy, to include referral for extraschedular consideration.
-Despite evidence that the Veteran’s disability impaired multiple nerves, the Board found that the Veteran’s disability was most appropriately rated under diagnostic code 8615 which contemplates impairment of the median nerve.
+CCK successfully appealed to the Court of Appeals for Veterans Claims (CAVC) a decision from the Board of Veterans’ Appeals (the Board) that denied the Veteran entitlement to ratings in excess of 20% and 30% for his service-connected bilateral upper extremity peripheral neuropathy, to include referral for extraschedular consideration.
+Despite evidence in the record that the Veteran’s bilateral upper extremity peripheral neuropathy impaired multiple nerves, the Board found in its decision that the Veteran’s disability was most appropriately rated under diagnostic code 8615 which only contemplates impairment of the median nerve.

 For more information on extraschedular ratings, read our blog “Schedular vs. Extraschedular VA Disability Ratings.”

 Court Agrees with CCK’s Argument, Remands Veteran’s Case Back to Board

 CCK argued, and the Court agreed, that the Board erred when it failed to consider whether the Veteran would be entitled to a higher rating under a different diagnostic code that considered impairment of multiple nerves and muscles, rather than the diagnostic code it used to rate his condition which only considered the median nerve.
 The Court also agreed with CCK that the Board erred when it denied the Veteran referral for extraschedular consideration on a collective basis.
 The Court’s decision found that the Board erred in failing to discuss whether the issue of entitlement to an extraschedular rating was reasonably raised by the record.
 Instead, the Board relied on the fact that the Veteran had not explicitly raised potential entitlement to an extraschedular rating.